 2. As required by Section 143(3) of the Act we report that:

-c.
-The standalone Balance Sheet the standalone Statement of Profit and Loss (including other comprehensive income) and the standalone Cash Flow Statement dealt withby this Report are in agreement with the books of account.
+(c) The Standalone Balance Sheet the Standalone Statement of Profitand Loss including the Statement of Other Comprehensive Income the Cash Flow Statementand Statement of Changes in Equity dealt with by this Report are in agreement with thebooks of account;

-i.
-The Company has disclosed the impact of pending litigations on its financialposition in its financial statements - Refer Note 39 (c) to the financial statements;
+(i) The Company has disclosed the impact of pending litigations on itsfinancial position in its standalone Ind AS financial statements - Refer Note 40 (b) tothe standalone Ind AS financial statements;

-ii.
-The Company do not have any long-term contracts includingderivative contracts for which there were any material foreseeable losses.
+(ii) The Company did not have any long-term contracts includingderivative contracts for which there were any material foreseeable losses;

 For Nayak & Rane